Dr. Christopher Tyler Burks

 Founders’ Fellow (2019), American Society for Public Administration (ASPA).
 Presenting my findings from a national difference-in-differences analysis of the per-pupil revenue impact of school district secession on the district left behind.
 After a secession, the school district left behind saw an average decline in per-pupil revenue by over $1,000.

-I am motivated by public service and committed to servant leadership, so I was thrilled to join four enterprising PhD students in 2019 to organize the PhD Student Committee for Diversity, Equity, and Inclusion (DEI Committee) with the help of our Faculty Adviser Ken Meier.
+I am motivated by public service and committed to servant leadership, so I was thrilled to join four enterprising doctoral students at American University in 2019 to organize the PhD Student Committee for Diversity, Equity, & Inclusion.
+We are grateful for the help of our Faculty Advisor Ken Meier.
 I was honored to be elected as our third chair during the 2021-22 term.

 Illuminating Shuttlesworth (2022) mural in the Birmingham Museum of Art by Rico Gatson.
 Rev. Fred Shuttlesworth had a fire you can’t put out.
 His passion for justice drove him to lead the Alabama Christian Movement for Human Rights and to co-found the Southern Christian Leadership Conference.
 His nonviolent direct action challenged the segregation of Jim Crow.
 The success of the national civil rights movement pivoted on the Birmingham campaign, providing the impetus for the Second Reconstruction in the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 As Shuttlesworth remarked, “But for Birmingham, we would not be here today.”